Vyral/base-template/_posts/2018-08-16-everything-buyers-should-know-about-earnest-money.md

 **What is an appropriate amount to offer when submitting an earnest money deposit?**

 On average, a good earnest money deposit should be between 1% and 3% of the total purchase price.
-This will, however, depend on your area.&nbsp;
+This will, however, depend on your area.

 {% include pullquote.html %}

-**When is the earnest money deposit due?&nbsp;**
+**When is the earnest money deposit due? **

-As a general rule, earnest money must be submitted within three days from the time you sign the purchase agreement.&nbsp;
+As a general rule, earnest money must be submitted within three days from the time you sign the purchase agreement.

 **Where does the earnest money deposit go after it’s been submitted?**